takagisangmie/ollvm-unflattener/README.md

 - Generates a deobfuscated binary with the original control flow restored
 - Supports multi-layered function deobfuscation by following calls made by the target function using breadth-first search (BFS)

 This project is inspired by [MODeflattener](https://github.com/mrT4ntr4/MODeflattener) and the awesome work from [Quarkslab](https://blog.quarkslab.com/deobfuscation-recovering-an-ollvm-protected-program.html)!
-Unlikee **MODeflattener** that solves CFF deobfuscation with a static approach, this project utilitizes Miasm's symbolic execution engine to execute and recover the original control flow.
+Unlike **MODeflattener** that solves CFF deobfuscation with a static approach, this project utilitizes Miasm's symbolic execution engine to execute and recover the original control flow.

 ## Installation